GenomeDK/genomedk-docs/content/getting-started.rst

 Working on GPU nodes
 --------------------

-There are currently 2 compute nodes on the cluster that are equipped with GPU cards with two devices per node.
+There are currently two compute nodes on the cluster that are equipped with GPU cards with two devices per node.
 There are currently no frontends equipped with GPU devices.

 If you need to compile a piece of software that is supposed to use GPU’s you most likely have to do it in a job on one of the compute nodes with such devices, since headers required for compilation are only located there.

-Headers and libraries for compilation are located in */usr/local/cuda/targets/x86_64-linux*
+Headers and libraries for compilation are located in :file:`/usr/local/cuda/targets/x86_64-linux`.

 To to run a job on a node with a GPU device you need to submit it to the *gpu* partition and specify how many GPU devices you are going to use, for example to